 Canada Mortgage and Housing Corporation, which administers the National Housing Act (NHA), and provides for the insuring of mortgages made by an approved lender under a variety of programs.
 CMHC normally insures "high-ratio" loans; that is loans where the ratio of debt (financing) to equity (down payment) is over 75%.

 Additional security pledged for the payment of a debt.

 A loan backed by a promissory note and the security of a mortgage on a property.
 The money borrowed may be used for the purchase of the property itself or for another purpose, such as home renovations or a vacation.

 A contract issued to the borrower by a lender, reciting the basic terms of an offer to a mortgage.
 In order to be binding on all parties, the borrower must sign the commitment to the lender.

 The portions of a condominium development owned in common (shared) by the unit owners.

-A form of ownership in which the owner has title to a housing unit and also owns a share in the common elements (such as elevators and hallways, and perhaps the land).
+A form of ownership in which the owner has title to a condo unit and also owns a share in the common elements (such as elevators and hallways, and perhaps the land).

 The governing body of the condominium corporation, elected at the annual general meeting (AGM) of the corporation.